Chapter 12, Part A: Opening Moves

 “Oh yes, ducklings,” Mrs. Reyes agreed and then continued to chatter along as she firmly escorted the captive novice along to the kitchen.

 Meekly, Elanore followed, retreating to a corner of the kitchen where she could assist her grandmother with preparing a small meal for the cleric.
 She stayed well out of the way of the cleric and their neighbor.
-As for the novice, Mrs. Reyes had collared the young cleric and placed him on a stool where she had begun to pepper him with a large number of questions.
+Mrs. Reyes had collared the young cleric and placed him on a stool where she could pepper him with questions.
 It was obvious that Mrs. Reyes was determined to know everything and anything of potential interest in town.

 Elanore attempted to fade into the background, not wanting to draw any further notice from the woman.
-She did not wish to be added to her list of topics de jour.
+She did not wish to be added to Mrs. Reye’s list of topics.

-As the two of them continued along in a fairly one-sided conversation that neither Elanore or Mrs. Winchester could contribute much to, Elanore looked helplessly at her grandmother.
+As the two of them continued along in a fairly one-sided conversation, Elanore looked helplessly at her grandmother.
 Her grandmother shrewdly drew up a reason to excuse themselves.
 “Elanore – will you help me in the other room?”

-Gratefully, Elanore followed Mrs. Winchester out to a small room in the back of the house.
-As they stepped through the doorway, Elanore recalled that this room had once served as her grandfather’s office.
+Gratefully, the young lady followed Mrs. Winchester out to a small room in the back of the house.
+As they stepped through the doorway, she recalled that this room had once served as her grandfather’s office.

 “Do try to be nicer to the novice, Elanore,” Mrs. Winchester scolded her gently.
 “The Friar needs as much as help as he can manage.
 We should do what we can to make sure that Mr. Wyte is comfortable in our town.”

-“I’m sorry, Grandmother,” Elanore shook her head.
+“I’m sorry, Grandmother,” the girl shook her head.
 “I didn’t mean to say something so rude.
 My mouth opened before I could think.”

 The idea of reusing her grandfather’s things might be seem sacrilegious to others, but Elanore knew that Mrs. Winchester was not a particularly sentimental person.
 She did not question her grandmother’s instructions, and kneeled down in front of the trunk while her grandmother held a small lamp in place to provide better light for their search.